strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 #### [All about JWT's](http://www.codepalousa.com/Sessions/1586)

 JSON web tokens have become an essential part of a developer's toolbox to secure their applications and sites.
-This talk [Stephanie Chamblee](https://twitter.com/stephchamblee) went where we came from, to the development of JWT, and an explanation for the need for them.
-As with the OAuth session, Stephanie was able to make a non-developer grasp this technology, and it's importance.
+This talk [Stephanie Chamblee](https://twitter.com/stephchamblee) started with where we came from, to the development of JWT, and an explanation for the need for them.
+As with the OAuth session, Stephanie was able to make a non-developer grasp this technology, and it's importance, kudos to her.

 {{< tweet 1164887030117085185 >}}